lassehauballe/EverythingCanBeAShell/README.md

 ```

 ### How it works:
-When the server starts, the Remote Registry Service is enabled.
-Then, the registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined name> is created along with the following registry values: cmd, output & sleep.
+1. When the server starts, the Remote Registry Service is enabled.
+2. The registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined name> is created along with the following registry values: cmd, output & sleep.
-Permissions are then set for the user "Everyone" on the newly created registry key and, importantly, the registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
+3. Permissions are then set for the user "Everyone" on the newly created registry key and, importantly, the registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.
 This ensures that the client can authenticate to the server and has access to the relevant registry values.
 On exiting the server, the permissions are removed again.
+4. The client will then check for the value at "sleep" to determine how often to check it.
+5. The client then checks the
 ### Screenshot: